Kartrexofficial/Blurnie/README.md

 # Compatbility
-This module targets devices running realmeUI 2 - 5 (Incl : Coloros 11 to 14)
+This module targets devices running realmeUI 2 - 6 (Incl : Coloros/OxygenOS 11 to 15)

-Currently, the module has been tested on the following devices:
+the module has been tested on the following devices ( **its an Universal Module for Coloros Based UI** ) :
 - realme 9 4G (RMX3521 with UI 5.0)
 - realme 9i 4G (RMX3491 with UI 2.0)
 - realme 9i 4G (RMX3491 with UI 3.0)